Barangaroo, New South Wales: Redevelopment

 On attaining Government in March 2011, Premier Barry O'Farrell announced an independent review into the selection processes.
 The panel reported in August 2011 and stated that two members of a design panel had a conflict of duty.
 O'Farrell also overturned an amendment to planning legislation made in the last days of the previous government that placed the Barangaroo site as exempt from remediation of contaminated sites requirements.
 The Government has also asked Lendlease to move the hotel off the harbour as a gesture of goodwill, even though it has planning approval from the Keneally government.
 As of January 2012, discussions with the developer were still ongoing.

 Precincts

 The redevelopment project comprises three precincts: Barangaroo South, Barangaroo Central and Barangaroo Reserve.

 Barangaroo South

 Barangaroo South is the southern third of the site and acts as an extension of Sydney's CBD, with office buildings, apartments, retail outlets, public spaces and a hotel.
 Three commercial skyscrapers designed by Rogers Stirk Harbour + Partners form the core of this stage; known as International Towers Sydney.
 The tallest is IT1 at 217 m.
 In addition to office space, it will also include a community or childcare centre.
 All three towers will feature retail on the podium levels.
-IT2 is due for completion in 2015, while IT1 & IT3 are expected to be complete the following year.
+All 3 International Towers have been completed in 2025.